santigimeno/node-pcsclite/README.md

 It frees the resources associated with this PCSCLite instance.
 At a low level it calls [`SCardCancel`](http://pcsclite.alioth.debian.org/pcsc-lite/node21.html) so it stops watching for new readers.

+#### pcsclite.readers

+An object containing all detected readers by name.
+Updated as readers are attached and removed.

 ### Class: CardReader